RECRUIT STRATEGICALLY TO ATTRACT ALL PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.

 - WELCOME STUDENTS WHO ARE NEW TO COMPUTING.

-Women, students of color, and students from less-advantaged backgrounds are more likely to lack prior computing experience.
-Introductory courses should be supportive of beginning students and prepare them to continue in the program.
+Introductory courses should be supportive of novice computing students and prepare them to continue in the program.
 Consider inviting students to your program with messaging such as, “Beginners Welcome!” and “No Experience Needed!”

 - TREAT INTRODUCTORY COMPUTING COURSES AS OPPORTUNITIES FOR RECRUITING UNDECLARED STUDENTS.